 |HINT294||Advanced Coding Lecture||2|

 |HINT297C||HIT Prof Pract Exp (Clinic)||2|

 Which class should I take?
 When should I take it?

 Why pursue a Davenport health information technology degree?

-Accredited by CAHIIM, Davenport’s health information technology associate degree program was ranked the #1 best online associate in HIT program in the nation by BestColleges.
+Accredited by CAHIIM, Davenport’s health information technology associate degree program was ranked #2 for the best online associate in HIT program in the nation by Intelligent.
 Davenport’s health-focused associates degree in information technology will prepare you to earn the health information technologist’s salary you deserve with organizations that collect and use health care information, including insurance companies and law firms.